Finding a z-Score In Exercises 1–16, use the Standard Normal Tabl... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a special case of the normal distribution where the mean is 0 and the standard deviation is 1.
-It is represented by the bell-shaped curve and is used to determine probabilities and percentiles for normally distributed data.
-The area under the curve corresponds to probabilities, making it a fundamental concept in statistics for understanding how data is distributed.
+It is symmetrical and bell-shaped, representing the distribution of many natural phenomena.
+The area under the curve corresponds to probabilities, and z-scores can be used to find the cumulative area to the left of a given value, which is crucial for interpreting statistical data.

 Recommended video: